SiegeLord/SLConfig/README.md

                             bool copy_name, bool is_aggregate);
 ```

+Adds a node to an aggregate.
+If an aggregate already has a node which matches
+the type string, the name and the type (aggregate vs. not aggregate) then that
+node is returned instead without making a new node.
+The node is initialized to
+have no children if it is an aggregate, or an empty string if it is not.
+If an
+existing node is returned then it is not altered in any way.

+_Arguments_:

+* _aggregate_ - aggregate to add the node to
+* _type_ - type string of the new node.
+Can be empty
+* _copy_type_ - whether to make a copy of the type string or just reference it
+* _name_ - name of the new node.
+Can be empty
+* _copy_name_ - whether to make a copy of the name string or just reference it
+* _is_aggregate_ - whether the newly added node is an aggregate

+_Returns_:

+Newly added node, existing node or `NULL` if there is an error.
+Possible
+sources of error include `aggregate` not being an aggregate, or there already
+existing a node with the same name but differing type.

 ###slc_destroy_node
 ```c
 void slc_destroy_node(SLCONFIG_NODE* node);
 ```

+Destroys a node, destroying any of its children and detaching itself from its
+parent, if any.
+The order of its sibling nodes is not affected.
+All references
+to the children to this node become invalid.

+_Arguments_:

+* _node_ - any node

 ###slc_get_node
 ```c
 SLCONFIG_NODE* slc_get_node(SLCONFIG_NODE* aggregate, SLCONFIG_STRING name);
 ```

+Searches the children of the passed aggregate for a node with a certain name.

+_Arguments_:

+* _aggregate_ - an aggregate to search
+* _name_ - name of the node to search for

+_Returns_:

+The found node or `NULL` if no such child node exists.

 ###slc_get_node_by_index
 ```c
 SLCONFIG_NODE* slc_get_node_by_index(SLCONFIG_NODE* aggregate, size_t idx);
 ```

+Gets the child of the passed aggregate by its index.

+_Arguments_:

+* _aggregate_ - an aggregate to examine
+* _idx_ - index of the node to retrieve

+_Returns_:

+The node that corresponds to `idx` or `NULL` if the index is invalid.

 ###slc_get_node_by_reference
 ```c
 SLCONFIG_NODE* slc_get_node_by_reference(SLCONFIG_NODE* aggregate, SLCONFIG_STRING reference);
 ```

+Searches for a node using the reference using the aggregate as a starting
+point.
+Essentially the same syntax for references is used as in the file
+format except that comments are not allowed.
+Note that if a relative
+reference is passed to this function then the node that is returned might not
+be a child of the aggregate, and in fact could be the aggregate itself.

+_Arguments_:

+* _aggregate_ - an aggregate to start the search in (if a relative reference
+is used)
+* _reference_ - reference to the node to search for

+_Returns_:

+The found node or `NULL` if no such node exists.

 ###slc_get_name
 ```c
 SLCONFIG_STRING slc_get_name(SLCONFIG_NODE* node);
 ```

+Gets the name of the node.

+_Arguments_:

+* _node_ - any node

+_Returns_:

+The name of the node.

 ###slc_get_full_name
 ```c
 SLCONFIG_STRING slc_get_full_name(SLCONFIG_NODE* node);
 ```

+Gets the full name of the node.
+This is essentially the absolute reference to it.
+It is not exactly that because the names of the node and its ancestors are not
+escaped, so this is primarily useful for error reporting.

+_Arguments_:

+* _node_ - any node

+_Returns_:

+The full name of the node.

 ###slc_get_type
 ```c
 SLCONFIG_STRING slc_get_type(SLCONFIG_NODE* node);
 ```

+Gets the type of the node.

+_Arguments_:

+* _node_ - any node

+_Returns_:

+The type of the node.

 ###slc_is_aggregate
 ```c
 bool slc_is_aggregate(SLCONFIG_NODE* node);
 ```

+Checks whether the node is an aggregate or not.

+_Arguments_:

+* _node_ - any node

+_Returns_:

+`true` if the node is an aggregate, `false` otherwise.

 ###slc_get_num_children
 ```c
 size_t slc_get_num_children(SLCONFIG_NODE* node);
 ```

+Returns the number of children of the node.

+_Arguments_:

+* _node_ - any node

+_Returns_:

+Number of children of the node if it is an aggregate, `0` otherwise.

 ###slc_get_value
 ```c
 SLCONFIG_STRING slc_get_value(SLCONFIG_NODE* string_node);
 ```

+Gets the value of a string node.

+_Arguments_:

+* _string_node_ - any string node

+_Returns_:

+The value of the string node.

 ###slc_set_value
 ```c
 bool slc_set_value(SLCONFIG_NODE* string_node, SLCONFIG_STRING value, bool copy);
 ```

+Sets the value of a string node.

+_Arguments_:

+* _string_node_ - any string node
+* _value_ - new value
+* _copy_ - whether to make a copy of the value string or just reference it

+_Returns_:

+`true` if the value was set successfully, `false` otherwise (e.g. the
+`string_node` is actually an aggregate).

 ###slc_get_user_data
 ```c
 intptr_t slc_get_user_data(SLCONFIG_NODE* node);
 ```

+Gets the user data of the node.

+_Arguments_:

+* _node_ - any node

+_Returns_:

+The user data of the node.

 ###slc_set_user_data
 ```c